resources / blog /

 But that’s where accidental protection plans really make sense.
 They start around $30–$50 a year and cover all the “real-life” fridge accidents your manufacturer or extended warranty won’t touch.

-Here’s what accidental protection usually covers
+Here’s what they usually cover:

 • Dents, scratches, and exterior damage from delivery mishaps or accidental bumps